 It’s difficult to find yourself forced into selling your property, especially if you don’t want to move.
 Don’t assume that just because you don’t have family or friends who are willing to buy the house and rent it to you, or let you buy it back, that you’re out of options.

-EasyKnock can be that third-party buyer for you, thanks to the Sell and Stay program.
-Sell and Stay is a lease buyback program that lets struggling homeowners sign their properties over to EasyKnock and become the company’s tenants.
-They keep paying rent to EasyKnock until they’re ready to buy back their property, all without the expenses and emotional turmoil of moving.
+EasyKnock can be that third-party buyer for you, thanks to the Sell & Stay program.
+Sell & Stay is a sale-leaseback program that lets struggling homeowners sign their properties over to EasyKnock and become renters in the home.
+They keep paying rent to EasyKnock until they’re ready to buy back their property or move.

 Don’t linger in uncertainty any longer than you have to.
-Contact EasyKnock today to get your personalized offer and find out how you can keep living in the home you love.
+Talk to a financial advisor about your options and contact EasyKnock today to get your personalized offer and find out how you can keep living in the home you love.